Frequently Asked Questions

 ELECTRICITY: What is the electrical current?

 220 volts (50 cycles) is commonly used in Spain and France.
 Round-prong plugs are used in all outlets.
 Standard American plugs will not fit into Spanish outlets.
-We recommend that you purchase outlets in Spain to make sure they work.
-Outlets are available at any "Corte Inglés."
+You may purchase these adarter power plugs (UCSA to Europe) on the internet or in Spain at any "Corte Inglés."

 EMERGENCIES: In an emergency, what are the procedures?

 If you have an emergency while in Europe, contact your school representative.
 If he/she is not available or you are traveling on your own, ask the FRONT DESK at the hotel or dorm to contact the Forspro representative or call him/her at the cell phone number listed on our Final Instructions newsletter that comes out about 4 weeks before departure.
 The emergency services number (their 911) in any EU country is 112.